UN Employee Tax Benefits and Requirements

 UN Salary Tax Exemption

-Under Section 7(a) of the UN Headquarters Agreement and similar provisions in other agreements, salaries and emoluments paid by the United Nations to its officials and employees are exempt from US federal income tax.
+Under Section 7(a) of the UN Headquarters Agreement and similar provisions in other host country agreements, salaries and emoluments paid by the United Nations to its officials and employees are exempt from US federal income tax.
+This exemption applies to US citizens and green card holders employed by the UN.

 - Base salary paid by the UN